Reinalynn/Building-a-Book-Recommendation-System-using-Python/README.md

 In order to prep my text data for the content based RS, I followed these steps:
 1. use generator to list reviews
 2. merge reviews with books
-3. books have multiple reviews - concat all review_text by book title and group
+3. books have multiple reviews - concat all review_text by book title and group together
 4. clean text (this step is optional and I determined it was best to skip)
 5. add back in book metadata because I had mistakenly dropped too many columns in step 2 (because of large data file)